saikrishna321/nakal_java/README.md

 ## Usage

-Environment Varaibles should hold
+Following mandatory properties need to be set before running test:
-  * PLATFORM=ios/android
+  * nakal.platform=ios/android
-  * MASKIMAGE=image which needs to be considered for masking
+  * nakal.maskimage=image which needs to be considered for masking
-  * NAKAL_MODE=build/compare
+  * nakal.mode=build/compare

 For Example: